BSFD History in Brief

 From this master plan, a comprehensive strategic plan was developed for both operational and fire station improvements.
 For operations, the strategic plan added 9 career Firefighters, 3 Battalion Chiefs, a Deputy Chief of Community Risk Management and a Deputy Fire Marshal.
 With the assistance of

 Also in 2017, BSFD placed a mill levy request before voters to not only fund the strategic plan’s remaining positions but to also remodel Fire Station 1 and creating sleeping facilities in Fire Station 2 so that it could have 24 hour staffing for the first time.
-This mill levy increase was approved and in 2018, the fire station remodeling projects commenced along with the first phase of hiring, which will consist of 3 Firefighters and the Deputy Chief of Community Risk Management.
+This mill levy increase was approved and in 2018, the fire station remodeling projects commenced along with the first phase of hiring, which consisted of 2 Firefighters and the Deputy Chief of Community Risk Management.

-Later hiring phases will bring the total operational career staff to 9 per shift, which will be operating from both fire stations.
+Later hiring phases will bring the total operational career staff to 9 per shift, which will be operating from both fire stations, as well as a full time Training Captain and a Captain assigned to the Community Risk Bureau.
 The administrative staff would include 7 employees, for a total of 34 career members along with our on-call staff.